Zeta Functions and Bernoulli Numbers: Infinite Sums and Regularization

 $$ \zeta(-3) = \lim_{x\to0^+}\sum_{k=1}^\infty k^3\,e^{-k x (1+\sqrt{2})}\cos(kx) = \frac{1}{120}. $$

-In 2015, NS proposed the general regularization formula:
+In 2015, NS proposed the following general regularization formula:

 $$ \zeta(1-2t) = \lim_{x\to0^+}\sum_{k=1}^\infty \frac{1}{k^{1-2t}}\,e^{-k^t x}\cos(k^t x). $$